YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 3).
 Obtain the trained 3 subnetworks and corresponding loss values;

 4).
-In the testing phase, use the loss values to set weights as 1/loss; get the 3 spectrals of a new image and input them into the 3 trained subnetwork; fuse the 3 outputs by weighted sum to obtain the predicted label.
+In the testing phase, use the loss values to set weights as 1/loss; get the 3 spectrals of a new image and input them into the 3 trained subnetworks; fuse the 3 outputs by weighted sum to obtain the predicted label.